Some of our BT success stories. All placed in loving forever homes.

 I first met 1-year old Bruno in early June of ’05.
 I was asked to foster a Boston Terrier, on behalf of Boston Buddies, but wasn’t sure I was ready to “have” another dog in my life so soon after my beloved keeshond had to be put to sleep in February.
 However, I was assured I only needed to “keep” Bruno as long as I felt comfortable.

-Bruno was adopted from me about 10 days after being with me.
-Both of my children "scolded" me for giving him up because he was so adorable.
+After 10 days with me, Bruno was adopted from by a couple.
+Both of my children “scolded” me for giving him up because he was so adorable.
 I think I was trying too hard not to get too attached.

 As the adoptive “parent” was taking Bruno from me, he asked if there was anything about Bruno he should know.
 I told him that I had noticed a little bit of “night blindness”; that Bruno had a tough time negotiating his way in the dark.
 He asked if Bruno’s eyes could be examined, and said he had no interest in owning a blind dog.
 Boston Buddies sent Bruno to be examined by a doggie eye specialist who diagnosed him with Progressive Retinal Atrophy which would render him completely blind in six to twelve months.
 After hearing that, the adoptive family chose not to adopt Bruno and I took him back to live with me in mid-July.